Tyler Bindon

-Tyler Grant Bindon (born 27 January 2005) is a New Zealand professional footballer who plays as a centre-back for club Sheffield United, on loan from side Nottingham Forest, and the New Zealand national team.
+Tyler Grant Bindon (born 27 January 2005) is a New Zealand professional footballer who plays as a centre-back for club Charlton Athletic on loan from side Nottingham Forest, and the New Zealand national team.

 Early life

-Bindon was born on 27 January 2005, to Jenny and Grant Bindon; his mother won 77 caps for the New Zealand women's soccer team and his father captained the New Zealand volleyball team.
+Bindon was born in Auckland on 27 January 2005, to Jenny and Grant Bindon; his mother won 77 caps for the New Zealand women's soccer team and his father captained the New Zealand volleyball team.
 Bindon moved to California at age 12 after his mother was hired as a coach for the UCLA women's soccer team.

 Club career

 Bindon began his career in New Zealand with East Coast Bays.

 On 7 August 2023, Bindon signed a two-year contract with EFL League One club Reading after moving from the LAFC Academy and featuring in four pre-season games under manager Rubén Sellés.
 He made his professional debut the following day, in a 4–0 win at Millwall in the EFL Cup.
 Bindon scored his first Reading goal in a 2–1 defeat to Leyton Orient on 7 October 2023.
 Bindon finished runner-up in the 2023–24 Player of the Season Award for Reading after making 44 appearances and scoring two goals in his first season.
 Bindon captained Reading for the first time on 2 November 2024 against Fleetwood Town in the first round of the FA Cup where he scored the opening goal in a 2–0 win.

 On 3 February 2025, Bindon signed with Premier League side Nottingham Forest on a deal until June 2028 for an undisclosed transfer fee.
-He was immediately loaned back to Reading for the remainder of the season.
+He was immediately loaned back to Reading for the remainder of the 2024–25 season.

 On 16 April 2025, Bindon was nominated for the 2024–25 EFL League One Young Player of the Season award alongside Louie Barry and Richard Kone.
 On 4 May 2025, Bindon was announced as Reading's Player of the Season, after scoring 3 goals in 47 appearances, helping Reading to a 7th-place finish.

-On 4 July 2025, Bindon was loaned to Championship side Sheffield United for the 2025-26 season.
+On 4 July 2025, Bindon was loaned to Championship side Sheffield United for the 2025–26 season.
+On 20 December 2025, Bindon scored his first goal for Sheffield United in a 3–0 win over Birmingham City.

+On 30 August 2026, Bindon was loaned to Championship side Charlton Athletic on a season-long loan.